stephengpope/no-code-architects-toolkit/docs/video/caption_video.md

 The endpoint handles the following common errors:

-- **Missing or invalid parameters**: If required parameters are missing or have an invalid format, a 400 Bad Request error is returned with an appropriate error message.
+- **Missing or invalid parameters**: If any required parameters are missing or invalid, a 400 Bad Request error is returned.
-- **Font errors**: If the specified font is not available, a 400 Bad Request error is returned with a list of available fonts.
+- **Font error**: If the requested font family is not available, a 400 Bad Request error is returned, along with a list of available fonts.
+- **Queue limit reached**: If the processing queue has reached its maximum length (determined by the `MAX_QUEUE_LENGTH` environment variable), a 429 Too Many Requests error is returned.
-- **Unexpected errors**: If an unexpected error occurs during the captioning process, a 500 Internal Server Error is returned with a generic error message.
+- **Unexpected errors**: If an unexpected error occurs during the captioning process, a 500 Internal Server Error is returned.

-Additionally, the main application context (`app.py`) includes error handling for queue overload.
-If the maximum queue length (`MAX_QUEUE_LENGTH`) is set and the queue size reaches that limit, a 429 Too Many Requests error is returned with a message indicating that the queue is full.

 ## 6. Usage Notes

 - The `video_url` parameter is required, and it should be a valid URL pointing to a video file.
 - The `captions` parameter is optional.
 If not provided, the video will be processed without captions.
-- The `settings` parameter allows customizing various aspects of the caption appearance and behavior.
-Refer to the schema for available options.
+- The `settings` parameter allows you to customize the appearance and behavior of the captions.
+Refer to the settings schema for available options.
-- The `replace` parameter allows specifying text replacements to be made in the captions.
+- The `replace` parameter allows you to specify text replacements to be made in the captions.
 - The `webhook_url` parameter is optional.
 If provided, a webhook notification will be sent to the specified URL when the captioning process is complete.
-- The `id` parameter is optional and can be used to uniquely identify the request.
+- The `id` parameter is optional and can be used to identify the request.
-- The `language` parameter is optional and specifies the language code for the captions.
-If not provided, it defaults to 'auto'.
+- The `language` parameter is optional and specifies the language of the captions.
+If not provided, the language will be automatically detected.

 ## 7. Common Issues

-- Providing an invalid or inaccessible `video_url`.
-- Specifying invalid or unsupported values for the `settings` parameters.
-- Requesting an unavailable font family.
-- Exceeding the maximum queue length, if set.
+- **Invalid video URL**: Ensure that the `video_url` parameter points to a valid and accessible video file.
+- **Unsupported video format**: The captioning process may not support certain video formats.
+If you encounter issues, try converting the video to a more common format like MP4 or AVI.
+- **Font availability**: The captioning process may not have access to certain font families.
+If you encounter a font error, choose from the list of available fonts provided in the error response.

 ## 8. Best Practices

-- Validate the `video_url` parameter before sending the request to ensure it points to a valid and accessible video file.
+- **Validate input**: Always validate the input parameters to ensure they meet the expected format and requirements.
+- **Use webhooks**: Utilize the `webhook_url` parameter to receive notifications when the captioning process is complete, rather than polling for the result.
-- Test the caption settings with sample videos to ensure the desired appearance and behavior.
+- **Optimize settings**: Adjust the caption settings based on the video resolution and content to ensure readability and aesthetics.
-- Use the `replace` parameter judiciously to avoid unintended text replacements in the captions.
-- Monitor the queue length and adjust the `MAX_QUEUE_LENGTH` setting as needed to prevent queue overload.
-- Implement error handling and retry mechanisms in your client application to handle potential errors and failures.
+- **Test locally**: Before deploying to production, test the captioning process locally with various video files and settings to identify and resolve any issues.